Negative Stepsizes Make Gradient-Descent-Ascent Converge: Introduction

 \paragraph*{Performance criteria.} One reason that there is an extensive literature is that there are different ways of measuring the error of an approximate min-max solution $z = (x,y)$.
 Two standard criteria are approximate stationarity $\|\nabla f(z)\|$ and distance to the solution set $\inf_{\textrm{solution }z^*} \|z - z^*\|$; our results apply to the former criterion in all settings, and also apply to the second criterion in all settings where such a result is possible\footnote{For example, there exist unconstrained convex-concave min-max problems (such as arbitrarily flat quadratic functions) for which it is impossible for any algorithm to achieve non-trivial rates for minimizing the distance to a solution.
 Details in~\cref{rem:quad-metrics}.}.
 Another criterion is the duality gap $\max_{y'} f(x,y') - \min_{x'} f(x', y)$; however that is typically studied in constrained settings as it is potentially infinite in unconstrained settings (e.g., $\min_{x \in \R} \max_{y \in \R} xy$).
 The literature has also studied alternative criteria including variations of approximate stationarity specifically for constrained settings~\citep{Lin_Jin_Jordan_2020,Lin_Jin_Jordan_2025} and restricted duality gaps for unconstrained settings~\citep{Nesterov_2007, Mokhtari_Ozdaglar_Pattathil_2020, Jiang_Mokhtari_2024}, and it would be interesting to investigate our stepsizes in these contexts as well.

 \paragraph*{Best/averaged/last iterate.} Another reason that there is an extensive literature is that the performance criterion can be measured at either the best iterate $\argmin_{z \in \{z_1, \dots, z_T\}} \| \nabla f(z_t)\|$, the averaged (a.k.a.\,ergodic) iterate $\tfrac{1}{T} \sum_{t=1}^T z_t$, or the last iterate $z_T$.
-Early convergence rates were primarily for the best and averaged iterates since this can simplify the analyses.
-However, the last iterate is typically desired for applications and proving such a result has been a major thrust of the recent literature, see for example \citep{gorbunov2022extragradient,Gorbunov_Taylor_Gidel, Golowich_Pattathil_Daskalakis_Ozdaglar_2020, Daskalakis_Ilyas_Syrgkanis_Zeng_2018,Abernethy_Lai_Wibisono_2021} and the references within.
-All of our results apply to the last iterate of GDA.
+Early convergence rates were primarily for the best and averaged iterates since this can simplify the analyses, and recent works have also shown last iterate results, see for example \citep{gorbunov2022extragradient,Gorbunov_Taylor_Gidel, cai2022tight, Daskalakis_Ilyas_Syrgkanis_Zeng_2018,Abernethy_Lai_Wibisono_2021} and the references within.
+Note that both best and last iterate results do not require averaging the iterates, an important benefit for practical settings such as training GANs (see the discussions in e.g.,~\citep{hsieh2021limits,mertikopoulos2019optimistic}).
+Our results apply to the best iterate for the convex-concave setting and to the last iterate in all other settings.
+It is a natural question to extend our convex-concave result to the last iterate; this seems potentially plausible given that the analogous results hold for extragradient and optimistic GDA~\citep{gorbunov2022extragradient,Gorbunov_Taylor_Gidel,cai2022tight}.

 \paragraph{GDA with different stepsize schedules.} As described above (see~\cref{fig:GDAxy} for an illustration and~\cref{ssec:warmup:diverge} for short proofs), all previous versions of GDA fail to converge on simple problems like $\min_x \max_y xy$.
 However, two popular stepsize schedules have been proposed which can enable convergence in some new settings (although still not problems like $\min_x \max_y xy$), accelerate convergence in settings where GDA is already known to converge, and also help in practice.